 Department of Psychological Medicine

-The Department of Psychological Medicine aims to provide quality psychiatric teaching and training for undergraduate and postgraduate students in addition to being a leading centre for research in mental health in Asia, through clinical teaching and research incorporated in the clinical service provided at the National University Health System.
+The Department of Psychological Medicine aims to provide quality psychiatric teaching and training for undergraduate and postgraduate students in addition to being a leading centre for research in mental health in Asia, through clinical teaching and research incorporated in the clinical service provided at the National University Hospital.

 At the postgraduate level, the Department is a Joint Committee for Advanced Specialty Training (JCAST) accredited centre for Advanced Specialty training in Psychiatry and Family Medicine.
 We also provide training in psychiatry which will enable students to apply for overseas membership examinations such as the MRCPsych examinations.
 The department also accepts overseas Clinical Observerships and Fellowships on a case-by-case basis.